fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

 command line options, changing how tests are executed, and even running tests written in other languages.

-In this chapter, we will do the following:
+In this lab, we will do the following:

 -   Learn how to find and install plugins